As someone who cares deeply about the subject of sustainable fashion, I’m often fiercely questioned when I wear or promote something made of leather.

 Ironically, the argument here is completely flipped on its head for skins like python, crocodile, and other reptiles.
 These skins are definitely the most valuable part of the animal.

 So at first, I was cheered by Chanel’s ban on exotic skins.
 That is, until a group of conservationists spoke out against it.
-It turns out that many exotic skins are provided to luxury companies by indigenous communities all over the world, from South American tribes to Indonesian tribes, Mayan locals in Mexico and locals who live next to the Nile in Africa.
+It turns out that many exotic skins are provided to luxury companies by BIPOC and POC communities all over the world, from South American tribes to Indonesian tribes, Mayan locals in Mexico and locals who live next to the Nile in Africa.
 They are motivated to conserve and protect habitats and wild populations of these reptiles because of the income luxury skins provides.
 And when that income goes away, they might be forced through their poverty to take up other common forms of rural income, such as logging, slash-and-burn farming, or gold mining.
 I’ve actually visited a crocodile farm in Australia run by an aboriginal community.
 It’s important to them.

 I know, so weird.